tyler-technologies-oss/kong-aws-cloudformation-template/README.md

 # kong-aws-cloudformation-template

 This repository contains AWS CloudFormation templates that will create the infrastructure required to stand up a Kong cluster of EC2 nodes with Brain/Immunity enabled.
+This deployment creates a standalone API gateway and cannot be used to implement Kong as an ingress controller to a Kubernetes cluster.

 ## What this template deploys